 When you look for sustainable materials, keep an eye out for materials, such as ECONYL® yarns and Ecotrust backing, which are both regenerated - made from recycled materials - and regenerable - can be converted into new products after use, contributing to a closed-loop system.

 - Carpet recycling: responsible disposal

-Beyond the materials that went into your carpet, you’ll also want to consider your carpet recycling possibilities, once you’ve gotten your use out of it.
+Beyond the materials that went into your sustainable carpet, you’ll also want to consider your carpet recycling possibilities, once you’ve gotten your use out of it.
 Talk to your manufacturer about the end-of-life disposal for the carpet you select, and make sure they have a solid plan in place.

 Some manufacturers, such as Ege, even offer carpet recycling programmes, whereby you can deliver your used carpet for recycling.
 Ege’s carpet recycling programme, Recover by Ege, is intended to extend the lifetime of the carpets and avoid the process of incineration for as long as possible.

 One aspect of the programme - Ege vintage - even facilitates the resale of refurbished carpet tiles via their webshop.
 For carpets in too poor of condition for resale, ege ensures continued use by reselling them to companies that can use them as fuel or make new products from them.

 - Cradle to Cradle certification

 A good way to ensure sustainable carpet is to look for a manufacturer that operates according to corporate policies, in line with sustainable development goals.
 That is, they focus on people (social responsibility), planet (environmental protection) and profit (economic development).

 The exact extent to which a company operates in accordance with such policies is not always transparent.
 Certain certifications, though, can help you access the credibility of their claims.
 The most stringent, widely accepted and comprehensive one is Cradle to Cradle CertificationTM.